davepinch/pinchy.cc/content/singularities/the-rich/on-behalf-of-the-rich-thank-you/5/your-sacrifices-nudge-us-to-better-world.md

 ---
-title: "Your sacrifies, even those unacknowledged, nudge us to a better world."
+title: "Your sacrifices, even those unacknowledged, nudge us to a better world."
 next: "If not you, then your children shall find wealth and comfort."
 ---